ifnesi/flink-fraud-detection/README.md

 This example illustrates just one of many possible fraud detection dimensions enabled by the power of event-driven architectures and real-time stream processing with Flink.

 ![image](docs/diagram.png)

+## Relevance of the Demo in Real-Life

+While this demo focuses on detecting physically improbable transactions by calculating travel speed between two points, the broader architectural pattern it demonstrates is highly relevant to real-world fraud detection, both for in-person and online transactions.

+In real-life systems, fraud detection spans multiple dimensions beyond just geospatial analysis.
+Here are some practical techniques that can be implemented using the same event-driven, real-time approach:

+🧠 Behavioral and Pattern-Based Analysis
+ - Velocity checks: Flagging multiple transactions from the same card in a short time span.
+ - Average spend deviation: Identifying transactions that deviate significantly from a user’s historical spending patterns.
+ - Time-of-day anomalies: Catching activity that occurs at unusual times for the user (e.g., transactions at 3 AM).

+🌐 Online-Specific Fraud Detection
+ - IP address and geolocation mismatches: Identifying logins or purchases from new or high-risk regions.
+ - Device fingerprinting: Detecting rapid device switching or unknown device usage.
+ - Use of anonymous networks: Blocking or flagging transactions originating from VPNs, proxies, or Tor.

+🔁 Profile-Based Scoring and Real-Time Rules
+ - Maintain stateful aggregates of user behavior using Flink (e.g., rolling averages, session patterns).
+ - Enrich each event with historical data and evaluate against fraud rules in real time.
+ - Optionally, integrate machine learning models for dynamic fraud scoring.

+Ultimately, this demo is designed to showcase how technologies like Apache Kafka and Apache Flink can be leveraged to build flexible, scalable, and real-time fraud detection systems.
+While it focuses on one specific detection strategy, the same architecture can be extended to support any number of fraud dimensions, from transaction anomalies and behavioral modeling to location-based alerts and predictive scoring.

 ## Pre-requisites
 Before running this demo, ensure you have the following tools and accounts set up: